cdsmith/votebot/README.md

 ### What it does

 - **Multiple Voting Methods**: The intent is to implement most commonly used single-winner and multi-winner election methods.
 Current support includes:
-  - **Plurality**: Voters choose a single candidate.
-The candidate with the most votes wins.
   - **Approval**: Voters approve any number of candidates.
 The candidate with the most approvals wins.
+  - **Borda Count**: Voters rank candidates, and candidates are awarded points based on their position in the ranking.
+The candidate with the highest Borda count wins.
   - **Copeland**: Voters rank candidates, and the candidate who wins the most head-to-head comparisons is chosen.
 This gives a Condorcet-consistent result.
+  - **Instant Runoff**: Voters rank candidates, and the candidate with the fewest first-place votes is eliminated in each round until a candidate has a majority of first-place votes.
+Also known as RCV ("Ranked Choice Voting").
+  - **Plurality**: Voters choose a single candidate.
+The candidate with the most votes wins.
+Also known as FPTP ("First Past the Post").
+  - **Ranked Pairs**: Voters rank candidates, and a consistent candidate ordering is chosen from the strongest pairwise preferences.
+  - **Rivest-Shen GT**: Voters rank candidates, and the winner is chosen according to the unique strategy that maximizes the expected number of voters preferring this outcome versus any alternative.
+This is Condorcet-consistent, but when there is no Condorcet winner, a winner is chosen partially by chance.
   - **Score**: Voters rate candidates from 0 to 5 stars, and the candidate with the highest average score wins.
   - **STAR**: Voters rate candidates from 0 to 5 stars.
 The two candidates with the highest average scores advance to a runoff, in which the candidate preferred by the most ballots wins.
-  - **IRV**: Voters rank candidates, and the candidate with the fewest first-place votes is eliminated in each round until a candidate has a majority of first-place votes.
-  - **Ranked Pairs**: Voters rank candidates, and a consistent candidate ordering is chosen from the strongest pairwise preferences.
-  - **Rivest-Shen GT**: Voters rank candidates, and the winner is chosen according to the unique strategy that maximizes the expected number of voters preferring this outcome versus any alternative.
-This is Condorcet-consistent, but when there is no Condorcet winner, a winner is chosen partially by chance.
   - **Tideman's Alternative Method**: Voters rank candidates.
 In each round, if there are candidates not in the Smith set, they are eliminated.
 Otherwise, the candidate with the fewest first-place votes is eliminated.
 A winner is chosen when a candidate has a majority of first-place votes.

 - **Private and Interactive Ballots**:
   Users click a "Vote" button on the public election message to open a private, ephemeral ballot.
 They can select or rearrange their choices using Discord’s message components (buttons, selects), and submit when ready.